agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

             // Configure OAuth2 access token for authorization: OAuth2
             config.AccessToken = "YOUR_ACCESS_TOKEN";

-            var apiInstance = new GroupsApi(config);
+            var apiInstance = new GroupExternalsApi(config);
-            var id = "id_example";  // string | The identifier of the Group record.
+            var id = "id_example";  // string | The identifier of the GroupExternal record.
 The parameter is part of the url address and some special characters are forbidden.
 You can extract any string to a base64 string.
 E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var subId = "subId_example";  // string | The identifier of the User record.
 The parameter is part of the url address and some special characters are forbidden.
 You can extract any string to a base64 string.
 E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var name = "name_example";  // string? | The name of the database field.
 If empty, the entity `Id` field is used.
 Example:  ``` Id ``` (optional) var subName = "subName_example";  // string? | The name of the database field.
 If empty, the entity `Id` field is used.
 Example:  ```  ``` (optional)

             try
             {
-                User result = apiInstance.DeleteGroupUser(id, subId, name, subName);
+                User result = apiInstance.DeleteGroupExternalUser(id, subId, name, subName);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling GroupsApi.DeleteGroupUser: " + e.Message);
+                Debug.Print("Exception when calling GroupExternalsApi.DeleteGroupExternalUser: " + e.Message);
                 Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }